zipvilization/Zipvilization/status/index.md

 # SolumWorld

-**STATUS: ARCHITECTURE DEFINED / IMPLEMENTATION EVOLVING / DATA-DEPENDENT**
+**STATUS: VISUAL WORLD ARCHITECTURE DEFINED / IMPLEMENTATION EVOLVING / DATA-DEPENDENT**

-SolumWorld is the **world-scale graphical representation of Zipvilization**.
+SolumWorld is the graphical representation of Solum and Zipvilization at world scale.

-Its role is not to determine canonical world state.
+Its role is not to determine canonical truth.

-Its role is to consume valid state translated through SolumTools and represent that state graphically at broad world scale.
+Its role is to give valid Zipvilization state a coherent graphical form.

-Conceptually, SolumWorld is a navigable, satellite-like view of Zipvilization.

-It can ultimately allow Humans to explore:
+Conceptually, its earliest expression can be extremely simple.

+A low-resolution or highly pixelated Solum can already represent fundamental world states such as:

 - Dormant Land,
 - Permanent Nature,
 - colonized Territory,
+- and their changing distribution.

+As real state and history accumulate, SolumWorld can progressively gain:

-- Farms,
+- resolution,
-- Cities,
+- geographical depth,
-- States,
+- territorial detail,
-- Kingdoms,
+- development information,
-- territorial distribution,
+- structures,
-- development,
+- navigation,
-- and other valid large-scale consequences of real state.
+- and other valid representations of the world.

-Different SolumWorld architectures and graphical approaches have already been studied.

-The definitive implementation can evolve as the requirements of the real world become clearer.

-Its infrastructure should follow actual needs rather than imagined scale.

-If future activity and data require dedicated infrastructure, systems such as private VPS infrastructure may become appropriate.

-That decision remains open.

-The architectural responsibility does not.

-> **SolumWorld shows the world.**

-SolumWorld may creatively represent valid state.
+SolumWorld may aggregate and visually interpret valid data.

-It must not invent canonical state.
+It does not need to represent every SOLUM literally as one visible unit.

+But the representation must remain grounded in the world that actually exists.

+> **Canonical state determines what is true.**
+>
+> **SolumWorld determines what that truth looks like as a world.**

+SolumTools and SolumWorld are therefore deeply connected.

+They are two representations of the same underlying reality:

+**SolumTools → DATA**

+**SolumWorld → IMAGE**

+They do not need to appear to the Colonist as separate experiences.

+Statistics and world representation can coexist within the same dApp interface.

+> **Data explains the world.**
+>
+> **The world gives the data form.**

 ---

 # SolumView

-**STATUS: ARCHITECTURE DEFINED / IMPLEMENTATION PENDING**
+**STATUS: TERRITORY EXPERIENCE DEFINED / IMPLEMENTATION PENDING**

-SolumView is the **detailed territorial exploration layer of Zipvilization**.

-It begins where broad world-scale exploration through SolumWorld reaches its useful limit.

-Its purpose is to let Humans enter individual Colonists' Territories and progressively move deeper.

-Conceptually:

-**WORLD**
+SolumView represents a change in depth.

+It is not simply SolumWorld with more zoom.

+SolumView begins when the experience enters an **individual Territory**.

+Its context is connected to:

+**WALLET**

 ↓